Medical Information

 Coadministration of BRAFTOVI with a strong or moderate CYP3A4 inhibitor increases encorafenib plasma concentrations [see Clinical Pharmacology (12.3)] and may increase encorafenib adverse reactions.
 Avoid coadministration of BRAFTOVI with strong or moderate CYP3A4 inhibitors, including grapefruit juice.
 If coadministration is unavoidable, reduce the BRAFTOVI dose [see Dosage and Administration (2.6)].

-Coadministration of BRAFTOVI with a strong or moderate CYP3A4 inducer may decrease encorafenib plasma concentrations [see Clinical Pharmacology (12.3)] and may decrease encorafenib efficacy.
-Avoid coadministration of BRAFTOVI with strong or moderate CYP3A4 inducers.
+Coadministration of BRAFTOVI with a strong CYP3A4 inducer may decrease encorafenib plasma concentrations [see Clinical Pharmacology (12.3)] and may decrease encorafenib efficacy.
+Avoid coadministration of BRAFTOVI with strong CYP3A4 inducers.

 7.2 Effect of BRAFTOVI on Other Drugs